 - That you do not have a minor injury.

-A “minor injury” is any one or more of the following: –
+A “minor injury” is defined as one or more of the following:

-“an injury to the tissue that connects supports or surrounds other structures or organs of the body (such as muscles, tendons, ligaments, menisci, cartilage, fascia, fibrous tissues, fat, blood vessels and synovial membranes) but not an injury to nerves or a complete or partial rupture tendon ligaments, menisci or cartilage.”
+- “An injury to the tissue that connects supports or surrounds other structures or organs of the body (such as muscles, tendons, ligaments, menisci, cartilage, fascia, fibrous tissues, fat, blood vessels and synovial membranes) but not an injury to nerves or a complete or partial rupture to tendon ligaments, menisci or cartilage.”

-A minor psychological or psychiatric injury defined as: –
+A minor psychological or psychiatric injury is defined as:

-Whiplash-type injuries to your neck or back are considered a soft tissue injury.
-However, if you have any tendon damage, ligament damage, scarring, head injury, neurological injury, or the like, this is a non-minor injury.
-You will need the assistance of a lawyer to determine if your injury is minor or non-minor.
+A whiplash-type injury to your neck or back is considered a soft tissue injury.
+However, if you have any tendon damage, ligament damage, scarring, head injury, neurological injury or similar, this is a “non-minor” injury.

-Regarding a psychological injury, an adjustment disorder is not considered a recognised psychological illness.
-The majority of the time, you will need to satisfy that you have PTSD arising from the motor vehicle accident to prove that your injury is non-minor.
+When it comes to a psychological injury, an adjustment disorder (ie. an emotional or behavioural reaction to a stressful event or change in a person’s life) is not recognised as a psychological illness.
+That means you would need to demonstrate that you have PTSD from the motor vehicle accident to prove that your injury is non-minor.

-4. Make sure your general practitioner records all your injuries and problems from the motor vehicle accident.
+4. Make sure your doctor records all your injuries and problems from the motor vehicle accident.

-It is critical that after any injury in a car accident, you consult your general practitioner as soon as possible and ensure that they record in your clinical records, all injuries, problems, and symptoms you have no matter how minor.
+It is critical that after any injury in a car accident, you consult your general practitioner as soon as possible and ensure they record all the injuries, pain and symptoms you’re experiencing, no matter how minor.

-Often hospitals and doctors concentrate on the most significant injury at the time of presentation and ignore or play down any other aches and pains you may have.
-Minor injuries can sometimes get worse, and if they are not reported early, this can cause problems later on in a claim.
-If, for example, you sustained a neck injury in a car accident and also have a little niggling injury to your shoulder, but your GP does not record the shoulder injury, the insurer will say that you never sustained an injury to your shoulder in the accident.
-Unless it is recorded in your general practitioner’s notes within days of the accident, this can be a problem.
+Often, hospitals and doctors concentrate on the most significant injury at the time of presentation and ignore or play down other aches and pains.
+Minor injuries can sometimes get worse, and if your doctor does not record them, this can cause problems later in a claim.
+For example, you are involved in a car accident and you sustain a neck injury as a result.
+But you also have a niggling pain in your shoulder – that you do not mention and the GP does not record.
+The insurer is sure to say that you never sustained an injury to your shoulder in the accident.
+Unless it is recorded in your general practitioner’s notes within days of the accident, this will be a problem later.

 5. Claiming for Common Law Damages – what is this?

-You have a right to make a claim for common law damages (lump sum compensation) for your injuries if: –
+You have a right to make a claim for common law damages (ie. lump sum compensation) for your injuries if:

 - The accident was not wholly or predominately your fault.